YINI-lang/YINI-spec/README.md

 ---

 ## General Objective
-MINI aims to be a simple, lightweight and text-based configuration file format, that is language independent and platform independent as far as possible.
+MINI aims to be a simple, lightweight and text-based configuration file format, that is language-independent and platform-independent as far as possible.

 It aims to be even more minimal and lightweight than similar formats.
 No unnecessary extra niceties (this can be taken care of by the host language if desired or needed).
 Yet expressive enough to store the most important data types like strings, numbers, booleans and lists in sections or nested sections.